yedivanseven/bestPy/README.md

 OutdoorSandals-42
 ```

-But there is much more.
+But there is, of course, much more.
 Feel free to explore!